janahang/time-series-fold-enrichment/README.md

 ###############################
 # Instructions
 ###############################
-1) The input file should have the columns "genes","time series 1","time series 3","time series 3".. ,"time series n"
+1) The input file should have the columns "genes","time series 1","time series 3","time series 3".. ,"time series n" <br>
-2) The differential expression conditions should represent as 1=up-regulated, 0=unchanged, -1=down-regulated.
+2) The differential expression conditions should represent as 1=up-regulated, 0=unchanged, -1=down-regulated. <br>
-3) The code could be modified according to your needs.
+3) The code could be modified according to your needs. <br>
-4) Set your working directory properly
+4) Set your working directory properly. <br>
-5) In order to run the app, from your R teminal type 'runApp("~/Web_Application/")' [change the path accordingly]
+5) In order to run the app, from your R teminal type 'runApp("~/Web_Application/")' [change the path accordingly]. <br>